William-Verstraeten/adalunatics/index.markdown

 | *Names of Celebrities, Politicians and CEOs accused of Sexual Misconduct* |

 <img src="assets/img/webscraping.gif" alt="foursquare_logo" width="150" style="float:left"/>
-Over the years the #MeToo movement has been marked by a few key traumatic events which lead to a sharp increase in its popularity.
+<div style="text-align: right">Over the years the #MeToo movement has been marked by a few key traumatic events which lead to a sharp increase in its popularity.
 We were interested in the impact of some events on the MeToo movement.
 In other words, whether trends in the #MeToo timeline were temporally linked to some events.
 Thus, we gathered a dataset of traumatic events, itemising events related to the core issue of sexual harassment: the allegations by victims.
 The main source is a [Vox article](https://www.vox.com/a/sexual-harassment-assault-allegations-list/asia-argento) listing more than 250 public figures which were accused of sexual harassment between 2017 and 2019.
-Accordingly, we scraped this website to compile the needed data.
+Accordingly, we scraped this website to compile the needed data.</div>

 <img src="assets/img/untouchable.jpg" alt="foursquare_logo" width="100" style="float:right"/>
-In parallel, we manually assembled a dataset of non-traumatic events found by original research.
+<div style="text-align: right">In parallel, we manually assembled a dataset of non-traumatic events found by original research.
 We chose events which are not related to the core issue of sexual harassment and consequences, such as movie releases, publications, demonstrations, and others related to MeToo in the same time period as above.
-We assume the number of quotes related to MeToo each day to be a proxy of the attention to the topic.
+We assume the number of quotes related to MeToo each day to be a proxy of the attention to the topic.</div>

 <img src="assets/img/increase_impact.jpeg" alt="foursquare_logo" width="100" style="float:right"/>